 Faculty are encouraged to focus on developing real-life solutions to the topics they address.
 Faculty affiliated with the center are organized into groups for each of the Center's areas of focus:

-- Educational Disparities RAP Chair: James Huguley (Social Work)
+Education RAP Chair: James Huguley (School of Social Work)

-- Health RAP Chair: Daniel Rosen (Social Work)
+Health RAP Chair: Daniel Rosen (School of Social Work)

-- Mental Health RAP Chair: Shaun Eack (Social Work)
+Mental Health RAP Chair: Shaun Eack (School of Social Work)